ahsan598/terraform-aws-multitier-webapp/README.md

-## Detailed Overview of Lift & Shift Web App on AWS Cloud
+## Deploying Multi-Tier Application using Terraform on AWS Cloud

 Deployed a multi-tier web application on AWS using Terraform to provision infrastructure.
 Managed EC2 instances for both web and application layers, utilized RDS for scalable database management, configured Elastic Load Balancing (ELB) for traffic distribution, and implemented Auto Scaling to dynamically adjust resources based on demand, ensuring high availability and performance.

-Terraform: Terraform is an Infrastructure as Code (IaC) tool that allows us to define and provision our cloud infrastructure through configuration files.
+*Terraform:* Terraform is an Infrastructure as Code (IaC) tool that allows us to define and provision our cloud infrastructure through configuration files.

 ### Resources created in this project:
 ##### 1. Virtual Private Cloud (VPC):